 Through the study of integrated topics, students develop skills in various approaches to, and methods of, investigating and analysing contemporary social issues.
-They become familiar with the limits and potential of these approaches and methods, and with the ethical issues associated with them
+They become familiar with the limits and potential of these approaches and methods, and with the ethical issues associated with them.
+The Crossways Wisdom (skills and dispositions)

-The twelve principles propose ways by which we can live responsibly, reappraise our values, and develop a world consciousness.
+and Knowledge (enduring understandings) Strands propose ways by which we can live responsibly, reappraise our values, and develop a world consciousness influenced by Jesus' life and the Loreto charism.

-Students will study the following topics: Project Compassion; Jesus, then and Now; Serving Others; Journey (Made in the image of God).
+Students will study the following

+topics: Project Compassion; Jesus, then and Now; Serving Others; Journey (Made in the image of God).

-Each semester students demonstrate evidence of their learning through reflective reports, group activities and investigative research.
+In each semester students demonstrate evidence of their learning through reflective reports, group activities and investigative research.